 Welcome to Binsted Village Home Page

-Binsted Village's weathercock logo has flown in, as you can see in the photo, and in the new film above by www.droneswork.co.uk, from the tower of our 12th-century church.
+Binsted Village's weathercock logo has flown in, as you can see in the photo, and in the new video above by www.droneswork.co.uk, from the tower of our 12th-century church.
 He's there to show website visitors which way the wind blows in Binsted.

 Our village landscape inspires and continually renews the community of residents and friends of Binsted.
 We also welcome the many friendly visitors who come for a walk through Binsted into our National Park woodland, a meal in the Black Horse, or a stay in the B&B, or to the Church, the Binsted Strawberry Fair, Arts Weekend...